nowucca/johnkeithatkinson/pages/publications.md

 [«La traduction wallonne de la ‹Consolation philosophiae› de Boèce, le ‹Boece en rime›, 3<sup>e</sup> qu.
 XIV<sup>e</sup> siècle, de Jean de Thys: analyses lexicologiques, scriptologiques et philologiques»](), _Revue de linguistique romane_ 75, pp. 469-515.

+> This unedited medieval French verse translation of the Latin philosophical
+> text, the _Consolatio philosophiae_, exists in two manuscripts, only one of
+> which is complete.
+It takes its place amongst some 14 different French
+> translations of the same Latin text.
+Although this translation has been located
+> in a general way as from the North of France, this article establishes the
+> text as from the Walloon region, and more precisely from the region of Liège.
+> This location has been established on the basis of items of regional lexicology
+> (some 70 regional words are examined in detail), of certain unique rhymes and
+> certain conservative features of the morphology (verb and noun forms).
+> This location has allowed the writer to attribute an author to this text,
+> a text regarded until now as anonymous.
+The name of the author would be
+> Jehan de Thys; the writer was able to identify Thys as a village in the region
+> of Liège.
+>
+> Although the two manuscripts date from later in the 14th century, the date
+>  of the original has remained problematic.
+On the basis of dating the first
+>  appearances of some 55 lexical items, quite recently created in French by
+>  contemporary translators, and yet used also by this translator, the author
+>  poses the third quarter of the 14th century as the most probable date of
+>  the original, written therefore just a few years before the first manuscript,
+>  which dates from 1383.
+Over and above these, the writer has identified no
+>  fewer than 17 words that appear in this text for the first time in the French
+>  language.

 Atkinson, J. Keith and Glynnis M. Cropp, (2011).
 [_Translations médiévales.
 Cinq siècles de traductions en français au Moyen Âge._]() _Étude et Répertoire_, sous la direction de Claudio Galderisi avec la collaboration de Vladimir Agrigoroaei, Turnhout, Brepols, 2011,